DAY 2 | THURSDAY, 11 SEPTEMBER 2025

 - Preserving essential human skills, reasoning, judgement, and analysis in tech-driven learning environments.

-- Designing learning experiences that blend instant access with deeper reflection and inquiry
+- Designing learning experiences that blend instant access with deeper reflection and inquiry.

 - Reinforcing mentorship, peer learning, and dialogue as key tools to cultivate independent thinking.